Groundfish Assessment Program Bottom Trawl Surveys

 Code Books

-The Species and Gear Code book is a listing of codes used for fish and invertebrates identified in RACE Division surveys.
+The Species and Gear Code book is a listing of codes used in RACE Division surveys.

 Survey Protocols